VirgilSecurity/virgil-sdk-javascript/docs/guides/virgil-key/exporting-key.md

 This guide shows how to export a **Virgil Key** to the string representation.

-Set up your project environment before you begin to export a Virgil Key, with the [getting started](/docs/guides/configuration/client-side) guide.
+Before you begin to export a Virgil Key, set up your project environment with the [getting started](/docs/guides/configuration/client-configuration) guide.

 To export the Virgil Key: